yousiff139-lang/LAS/README.md

-# Lecture Attendance & Registration System
+# Lecture Attendance System with Facial Recognition

-A complete, production-ready web-based system for managing lecture attendance with FingerTec Face ID 2 biometric terminal integration (face + fingerprint).
-Supports multiple device communication methods: TCP/IP, RS232/RS485, USB flash-disk import, and AOSP direct connection.
+A complete, production-ready web-based system for managing lecture attendance using **AI-powered facial recognition** with ML-based anti-spoofing.
+Students can check in using their webcam (browser or mobile), and the system verifies their identity using face matching with liveness detection.

 ## 🚀 Tech Stack